weldonla/Annoying-Housemates-Bot/README.md

 Introducing: *Annoying Housemates Bot*, a Telegram bot that can let you assign house chores and set a day.
 Add the Annoying Housemates Bot to your house/apartment chat group on Telegram now, and you'll never be sorry for being passive aggressive to your irresponsible roommates!

+Note: this project was made for VandyHacks 2018.
+Huge shoutout to them!

 # Features
 - /help - shows the list of commands